18F/before-you-ship/_pages/ato/walkthrough.md

 #### Step 5 - Authorize the system

-* Fill out the System Security Plan (SSP) YML and link from your project’s ATO issue in the DevOps repository.
+* Fill out the System Security Plan (SSP) YML and link from your project's ATO issue in the DevOps repository.
 * The designated AO will conduct a quality assurance check on your materials.
 You should send materials to the AO as soon as the security boundary of the system is fixed and implemented.
 This is inherently a subjective judgement call.
 If your are uncertain as to your system's security boundary, you should consult with 18F Infrastructure early in your development process.
 If your system is providing novel or risky functions, or handling extremely sensitive data, you should also consult with 18F Infrastructure early, long before you start the risk management process.

 #### Step 6 - Continuously monitor the controls